sonjakon/ContactListAppTests/README.md

    npx playwright tests/* --ui --workers=1
    ```

    Note:  This runs tests in serial mode because I noticed the app sometimes timeouts under heavy load.
-You can also comit the `--workers=1` parameter to run tests in parallel mode.
+You can also omit the `--workers=1` parameter to run tests in parallel mode.

 3. Click on the play button at the top to run all tests, or run individual tests.